-Yes, you can put a sauna in your backyard.
-Make sure that the sauna you choose is built for outdoor use.
+Yes, backyard saunas are becoming increasingly popular.
+Just make sure that the sauna you choose is built for outdoor use.

 Q. Will I have to assemble my outdoor sauna?

 Most likely.
 Some saunas come partially assembled, but most take at least a few hours to put together.
 Some saunas will also require two people to assemble.

 Q. What’s the difference between an indoor and outdoor sauna?

 Indoor saunas tend to accommodate two to four people, while outdoor saunas are often larger.
 Some models are designed to function indoors or outdoors and could be incorporated in an upscale pool house.